 Residents complete 4 weeks of ultrasound-specific training under the supervision of our ultrasound faculty and ultrasound track PGY-4’s.
 By the end of each 2-week rotation, the resident must demonstrate an understanding in the basic ultrasound physics and concepts such as gain, depth, artifacts; be able to utilize these concepts to improve their images.

-The resident must demonstrate proficiency in the following core applications according to ACEP: Trauma (eFAST), renal, pregnancy (pelvic), aorta, echocardiography, biliary, DVT and US guided procedures.
+Residents must demonstrate proficiency in the following core applications according to ACEP: Trauma (eFAST), renal, pregnancy (pelvic), aorta, echocardiography, biliary, DVT and US guided procedures.
 Other applications of interest include: abscess/cellulitis, IVC, appendicitis, ocular, thoracic, musculoskeletal and ENT.